okany/easypython/README.md

 * test9 - determines if two strings are anagram or not
 * test10 - prints the first non-repeated character from a string
 * test11 - reverses a string by using recursion
-* test12 - finds the median of an array which is created by merging two sorted arrays
+* test12 - finds the median of an array which is created by merging two sorted arrays in O(log n+m)
 * test13 - implements a simple vending machine
 * test14 - removes duplicate entries in a list
 * test15 - checks if 2 strings are rotation of each other